About us

-The organization was founded by Dr. Nicholas and Dorothy Cummings, as the Foundation for Behavioral Health.
-In 2003, the organization was reorganized as the Cummings Foundation for Behavioral Health (also known as CFBH), an independent 501(c)(3) private operating foundation.
+In 2003, it was reorganized as the Cummings Foundation for Behavioral Health (CFBH), an independent 501(c)(3) private operating foundation.

 Today, we are generously funded by The Nicholas & Dorothy Cummings Foundation and other supporters.